kitnil/awesome/README.md

 - [blog](https://github.com/Felix11H/blog) - 3 Diagrams Per Page, my personal blog.
 Posts are written in Emacs Org-mode and then exported to HTML.
 The site is generated with Jekyll, using an adaption of the Lanyon theme.
 - [literate-programming-examples](https://github.com/limist/literate-programming-examples) - A collection of literate programming examples using Emacs Org mode; these examples are directly usable (copy and start hacking), and/or can serve as educational literate programs.
 Clojure will be the preferred language.
 - [tomorrow-theme](https://github.com/chriskempson/tomorrow-theme) - Tomorrow Theme the precursor to Base16 Theme
-- [magnetissimo](https://github.com/sergiotapia/magnetissimo) - Web application that indexes all popular torrent sites, and saves it to the local database.
 - [Functional-Programming](https://github.com/caiorss/Functional-Programming) - Functional Programming concepts, examples and patterns illustrated in Haskell, Ocaml and Python
 - [gitlist](https://github.com/klaussilveira/gitlist) - An elegant and modern git repository viewer
 - [flymd](https://github.com/mola-T/flymd) - flymd - Emacs on the fly markdown preview